 A written commitment can be achieved by confirming meeting arrangements in an email or other suitably documented form.

-As simple as this approach may seem, many Architects, Interior Designers and Design Professionals often misuse the application of this principle which ends up with results that don’t align with their intentions.
+As simple as this approach may seem, many Architects and Design Professionals often misuse the application of this principle which ends up with results that don’t align with their intentions.

 For the principle of consistency to work properly (for you) you should be looking for small commitments that your Client can make to you, not the other way around.